elixir-sqlite/sqlite_ecto2/docs/tutorial.md

 ## Introduction

-Sqlite.Ecto is an Ecto adapter which helps you to interact with SQLite databases.
+`sqlite_ecto2` is an Ecto adapter which helps you to interact with SQLite databases.

 This very brief tutorial will walk you through the basics of configuring and using Ecto with SQLite.
 We are going to setup a very basic schema that one might need for a blog.
 The following assumes you already have some familiarity with Elixir development.